Main Second Level Navigation

 Canadian Universities:

 At least three years in a coherent course of study which, if completed, would lead to a university degree, most commonly a Bachelor's degree.
 Candidates who apply during their third year of study must be completing the equivalent of 15 FCEs by the end of the third year, and have completed the course requirements for either a three-year degree or the third year of a four-year program.
 Candidates who apply during their fourth year are expected to be completing the equivalent of 20 FCEs or completing their four-year degree.
-Candidates who will not meet these requirements due to enrolment in special programs must outline the reason in the Academic Explanations Essay on the OMSAS application.
+Candidates who will not meet these requirements due to enrolment in special programs must outline the reason in the Academic Explanations Form on the OMSAS application.

 Universities Outside Canada: